pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 {{% /choosable %}}

-Your Pulumi program should now look like this:
+Your Pulumi program should now match this code:

 {{< chooser language "python" / >}}